This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this blueberry Dutch baby recipe, check out our Leftover Ingredients Recipe Finder.

-• Egg: One large egg is all you need!
+• Egg: One large egg is all you need.

 Recipe Variations

-How To Make A Blueberry Dutch Baby
+How To Make A Dutch Baby

 See the recipe box below for ingredient amounts and full recipe instructions.